olson-sean-k/theon/README.md

 ## Geometric Traits

-Theon provides geometric traits that abstract group theory, category theory, and linear algebra to model [Euclidean spaces](https://en.wikipedia.org/wiki/euclidean_space).
+Theon provides geometric traits that abstract linear algebra to model [Euclidean spaces](https://en.wikipedia.org/wiki/euclidean_space).
 These traits are not always mathematically rigorous, but this allows them to be implemented for many types.

 Most features are limited to two- and three-dimensional Euclidean spaces, though traits tend to be generic with respect to dimensionality.